importNetworkFromPyTorch

 | cell array

-Network composition representation, specified as one of the following values:
+Network composition representation, specified as one of these values:

 "networklayer"